nmilojevic23/nmilojevic23/README.md

 I'm a Machine Learning / Deep Learning Engineer & Team Lead.

-🔭 I’m currently working on implementation of the AI services that will facilitate and accelerate the transition of the state-of-the-art models from research to production and real-time AI soulutions for resource constrained devices.
+🔭 I’m currently working on implementation of the AI services that will facilitate and accelerate the transition of the state-of-the-art models from research to production and real-time AI soulutions for resource constrained IoT devices.

 #### I can help you with:
 * Designing, building and managing digital products